-Inside this post: Positive discipline for kids begins with a simple, yet genius 3-step coaching method that will help you learn how to make kids listen and keep a peaceful home.
+Inside this post: Positive parenting for kids begins with a simple, yet genius 3-part coaching method that will help you learn how to make kids listen and keep a peaceful home.
 Post contains affiliate links.

 My son started at a new school for the very first time and his anxiety was so powerful, it was as if he crashed straight into a brick wall of emotion, splattering feelings everywhere.

-Each morning as we prepared leave for school, he would complain and protest, which turned into clinging to my leg for dear life.
+Each morning as he used his printable daily schedule for kids and we prepared leave for school, he would turn into a complaining child protesting his fate, which turned into clinging to my leg for dear life.

 I’d finally get him calmed down and into the car, but mid-way through the drive, the alligator tears would start.
 And by the time we arrived at the school, he was sobbing uncontrollably into his hands.

 It was so bad that he would sit in a chair facing the school’s entryway door for 6 hours waiting for me to return.

 For 6 hours, his emotions paralyzed him.

 For 6 hours, he couldn’t bring himself to do anything but sit and wait for it all to be over.
 At home he thrived on all of our tricks for independent kids, but at school he was really struggling.